mayank10j/experiencesutra/content/english/projects/explore-an-intricate-collectible-tequila-box-using-enriching-web-ar-experience.md

 image: uploads/2019/06/createAR.jpg
 author:
 description : ""
+summary: "Patron Tequila and Guillermo del Toro have teamed up to release a limited edition.
+To make buying an engaging experience, our team used Web AR as the medium to buy the Tequila."
 ---

 **Patron** Tequila and **Guillermo del Toro** have teamed up to release a limited edition.
 This stunning gift set includes a bottle of **Patron**Extra Anejo Tequila, a smaller skull-shaped bottle of **Patron** orange liqueur in an intricate collectible box.